divvjson/Lyriquiz/README.md

 ## Installation

-*These instructions are for Mac OSX and Windows.*
+*Following instructions are OS-agnostic*

-1. Make sure you have `.NET runtime` installed on your machine.
+1. Make sure you have `.NET SDK` installed on your machine.
 Recommended download can be found [here](https://dotnet.microsoft.com/download).

    Lyriquiz is using .NET Core 2.x so after your installation, or if you already have it installed, please run `dotnet --version` in your terminal to make sure you have a 2.x version installed.